-Let's Drink To Your Health?
-Alcohol Producers Tout Wellness Benefits
+Alcohol Producers Tout Wellness Benefits.
+Health Experts Say Don't Swallow Claims

 While there is some evidence that sustainable farming increases levels of the antioxidant-like resveratrol — vines under stress from disease threats produce more resveratrol as immunity — the process and actual amounts produced are still under review by researchers.
 When pressed for more information, Simpson says, "We partner with a third-party analytical lab for category testing to ensure our antioxidant levels are higher.
 The process by which they do this is proprietary."

-This wave of health claims has professionals on edge.
+Chris Gerling, a researcher with the Department of Food Science at Cornell University, is skeptical.
 "People who have really good data would usually trumpet that from the hills.
-People who have that information and can make a chart would show you a chart," says Chris Gerling, a researcher with the Department of Food Science at Cornell University who specializes in wine and distilled spirits.
+People who have that information and can make a chart would show you a chart," says Gerling, who specializes in wine and distilled spirits.

 Furthermore, he points to studies that show one would need to consume anywhere from 505 to 2,762 liters of red wine a day (that's anywhere from 673 to 3,682 standard-sized bottles) in order to meet the recommended 1g per day dosage of resveratrol, which some claim boosts heart health.